VirtualWolf/rpi-ansible/README.md

 * `shairport-sync`

 ### `playbooks/dashboards.yml`
-* `browser` — Configures the web browsers and the URL they'll launch to on boot
+* `browser` — Configures the web browsers and the URL they'll launch to on boot.
+* `hyperpixel_brightness_control` — Pulls updates from the hyperpixel-brightness-control repository and updates configuration settings.
 * `refresh_dashboard` — This won't run without explicitly setting the `--tags refresh_dashboard` flag and will do a full browser refresh, useful for picking up changes in the Pi Home Dashboard pages.

 ### `playbooks/update_config_repository_and_bashmarks.yml`